IsaccRojas/Engine/README.md

 The **ScriptManager** class specifies the following fields to bind to an allocator:

 - `const char *name`: name to associate with the allocator.
-- `int type`: internal value tied to Script for client use (***may be deprecated soon***).
+- `int group`: internal value tied to Script for client use, and with getAllByGroup(int) method.
-- `bool force_scriptsetup`: the Script will be set up with a stored Executor reference when spawning it.
-- `force_enqueue`: enqueues this Script into a stored Executor reference when spawning it.
 - `force_removeonkill`: removes this Script from this Manager when it is killed by the Executor.

 The **EntityManager** subclass specifies the following additional fields:

-- `force_entitysetup`: the Entity will be set up with a stored GLEnv reference when spawning it.
 - `animation`: name of animation to give to AnimationState of spawned Entity, from provided Animation map (see below for more details).

 The **ObjectManager** subclass further specifies the following additional field:

-- `force_objectsetup`: the Object will be set up with a stored PhysEnv reference when spawning it.
+- `filter`: name of filter to give to FilterState of spawned Object, from provided Filter map (see below for more details).

 Note that an EntityManager can contain both Entities and Scripts.
 An ObjectManager can contain Objects, Entities and Scripts.